 I have submitted a COVID-19 related non-damage BI claim:

 - Many COVID-19 related non-damage BI claims have been declined by LMIE on the basis that cover was not provided under our policies.
 If your claim (or part of it) has been declined, you will have received correspondence from us or our agents to that effect.

 - However, LMIE will reassess all COVID-19 related non-damage BI claims that (a) have been declined and (b) are considered by LMIE to be potentially affected by the final outcome of the Test Case (a “Potentially Affected Claim”) following the Court’s final decision in the Test Case, as that final decision could change LMIE’s initial coverage decision.
 LMIE does not know what that final outcome will be, however, and cannot comment further on that at this stage.

 - In the meantime, LMIE is monitoring the progress of the Test Case closely and will communicate further with you at the following times:

-- By 15 July 2020, to confirm whether or not your non-damage BI claim is a Potentially Affected Claim, explain the implications of that, and outline the next steps in the process; and
+- Following the initial submission of your claim, to confirm whether or not your non-damage BI claim is a Potentially Affected Claim, explain the implications of that, and outline the next steps in the process; and

 - If your non-damage BI claim is a Potentially Affected Claim: